-Further information can be found in Lincolnshire County Council's Pension Fund Annual Report which is available upon request from the Pension Fund Manager, Lincolnshire County Council, County Offices, Newland, Lincoln, LN1 1YL (Tel: 01522 553656).
+Further information can be found in Lincolnshire Pension Fund Annual Report which is available upon request from the Pension Fund Manager, Lincolnshire County Council, County Offices, Newland, Lincoln, LN1 1YL (Tel: 01522 553656).

-34.USABLE RESERVES
+34. USABLE RESERVES

 Movements in the Council's usable reserves are detailed in the Movement in Reserves Statement and below: